 Every year, 50 to 60 Psychological & Brain Sciences (PBS) students take advantage of the opportunity to study in one of 150 universities worldwide.
 Be sure to visit the UCSB EAP website and UCSB EAP Advisors for a complete list of countries and schools available.

-Please review the PBS EAP Equivalency Log PDF below for a list of previously taken classes from universities worldwide.
+Please review the PBS EAP Equivalency link here for a list of previously taken classes from universities worldwide and their respective equivalencies (if applicable).
 PBS students have enjoyed taking these classes while earning credit toward their major.

 When to Study Abroad

-For Psychology majors, the best time to study abroad is typically Junior year.
+For Psychological & Brain Sciences (PBS) majors, the best time to study abroad is typically Junior year.
 By this time most students have declared full major status and are therefore eligible for most upper division courses abroad.
-Psychology students can study abroad for just one quarter or as long as one full year and still be on time to complete their degree.
+PBS students can study abroad for just one quarter or as long as one full year and still be on time to complete their degree.